Supervisors & Proposed Research Topics

 The Eurozone’s “crisis in solidarity” challenges the stability and normative foundations of liberal constitutional democracy both within and across the constituent nation-states.
 Rooted in myriad factors, this crisis not only disrupts the fabric of social order and the social mechanisms securing social integration and inclusion but also emboldens divisive narratives, leveraging modern and traditional media to hijack crucial policy debates on climate change, migration, and reproductive health, among others.
 In such efforts, participants within the public sphere have antagonists of liberal constitutional democracy engaged in constitutional- and democratic backsliding, weakening of the status of human rights and so on.
 Arguably, these efforts are set to disintegrate solidarity and the quality of social order of the liberal constitutional democracy, casting a long shadow on the trust essential for peaceful societal order and collective interaction.
 This interdisciplinary doctoral research can delve into the mechanisms and processes propelling the disintegration of solidarity through the public sphere and how certain actors´ engagements in the public space of liberal democracy can itself become a threat to democracy.

 Applicants are encouraged to provide their own empirical focus point and systematically explore the underlying causes, the narratives fueling disintegration from the vantage point of the public sphere, and the broader societal and political implications thereof.
 The project will need to meld a rigorous analysis of existing theoretical knowledge with an in-depth exploration of empirical data and in combination illuminate the anomalies threatening the essence of a sustainable solidarity.
-The research will seek to be at the forefront contributing to catalyzing a deeper understanding essential for fostering resilient solidarity within the Eurozone.
+The research will seek to be at the forefront contributing to catalysing a deeper understanding essential for fostering resilient solidarity within the Eurozone.

 Number of students: 2